How I figured out “the missing link” of black belt book sourcing.

 Then consider that, in one important way, this is worse than Level One sourcing.
 At least when you’re scanning everything, you’re getting every book of value (to the extent you’re properly interpreting their scanning app data, which, honestly, most people don’t.)

 So in Level Two you dramatically decrease your time spent sourcing, at the cost of leaving behind a lot of profit.
 Mind you, this is not a bad trade-off, depending on how much profit we’re talking about.
 But there’s a better way.

 Level Three Sourcing example

-Remember, Level Three sourcing comes with a deep understanding of the factors that drive value – something totally different than a database of Amazon values stored in your head.
+Remember, Level Three sourcing comes with a deep understanding of the factors that drive value – something totally different than a database of

 At this level, we’re scanning about one out of 50 books (super-rough estimate and subject to wide variation depending on quality).
 Let’s run those numbers:

 3 seconds per book